AndroidGroup12/NewProject/README.md

-# Milestone 1 - VocabBoost
+# Milestone 1 - VocaBoost

 ## Table of Contents